MaehRia/Obsidian-Repo/Languages/English/Vocab_Unit_1_2.md

 used to express polite disagreement in a formal situation e.g. With all due respect, Sir, I cannot agree with your last statement.
 <!--SR:!2024-09-25,3,252-->

+restore
+?
+1. to return something or someone to an earlier good condition or position: e.g. The badly neglected paintings have all been carefully restored.
+2. to bring back into use something that has been absent for a period of time: e.g.Some people are in favour of restoring capital punishment for murderers.

+repair
+?
+to repair and improve something, especially a building: e.g. He renovates old houses and sells them at a profit.

 # S